-If you want to bring a civil action against the Plan, the Plan Administrator, the Appeal Fiduciary or Cigna, involving a denial of Medical, Dental or Vision benefits, you must do so within one year after the date of the notice of the decision on your Final Appeal.
-If you want to bring a civil action against the Plan, the Plan Administrator or MetLife, involving a denial of Short Term Disability benefits, you must do so within one year after the date of the notice of the decision on your First Level Appeal.
-If you do not bring such an action within one year after the date of the notice, you lose all rights to bring an action against the Plan, the Plan Administrator, the Appeal Fiduciary, Cigna or MetLife.
+If you want to bring a civil action against the Plan, the Plan Administrator, the Appeal Fiduciary, Cigna or Sedgwick, you must do so within one year after the date of the notice of the decision on your Final Appeal.
+If you do not bring such an action within one year after the date of the notice, you lose all rights to bring an action against the Plan, the Plan Administrator, the Appeal Fiduciary, Cigna or Sedgwick.

-If you take the position that you are entitled to bring a civil action against the Plan, the Plan Administrator, the Appeal Fiduciary, Cigna or MetLife without completing the Plan's claims and appeals process, you must do so within one year after the date of the action (or inaction) which you assert entitles you to bring a civil action without completing the Plan's claims and appeals process.
-If you do not bring such an action within one year after the date you assert, you lose all rights to bring an action against the Plan, the Plan Administrator, the Appeal Fiduciary, Cigna or MetLife.
+If you take the position that you are entitled to bring a civil action against the Plan, the Plan Administrator, the Appeal Fiduciary, Cigna or Sedgwick without completing the Plan's claims and appeals process, you must do so within one year after the date of the action (or inaction) which you assert entitles you to bring a civil action without completing the Plan's claims and appeals process.
+If you do not bring such an action within one year after the date you assert, you lose all rights to bring an action against the Plan, the Plan Administrator, the Appeal Fiduciary, Cigna or Sedgwick.

-Employer Health Programs, the Plan Administrator, the Appeal Fiduciary, Cigna and MetLife may not make any decisions regarding hiring, compensation, termination, promotion or other similar matters regarding any individual based on the likelihood that the individual will support a denial of benefits.
+Employer Health Programs, the Plan Administrator, the Appeal Fiduciary, Cigna and Sedgwick may not make any decisions regarding hiring, compensation, termination, promotion or other similar matters regarding any individual based on the likelihood that the individual will support a denial of benefits.